jsbueno/python-gegl/README.rst

 Python lithweight wrapper for using GEGL - Generic Graphics Library (http://www.gegl.org)

-Currently working for Python 2 and Python3
+Currently working for Python2 and Python3

 ***********************
 Justificative